lryfer/i3-UltraGruvboxConfig/README.md

-that is the i3 rice I made, feel free to use it or do whatever you want with the code (ɔ◔‿◔)ɔ♥
+that is the i3 rice I made, feel free to use it or do whatever you want  (ɔ◔‿◔)ɔ♥

 ## What you will need in order to make it work: